Study open

 Narcolepsy & Hypersomnia

-Narcolepsy is a sleep-wake disorder in which you experience unexpected sleep attacks.
-Symptoms include:
+Narcolepsy is a sleep-wake disorder characterized by unexpected sleep attacks.
+Common symptoms include:

 • Excessive sleepiness and sudden sleep attacks